anishsingh20/HackerRank-DSA-in-CPP-Solutions/README.md

 # HackerRank-DSA-in-CPP-Solutions
-This repository contains the solutions to the problems solved by me given on HackerRank data structures and algorithms in C++.
+This repository contains the solutions to the problems solved by me given on HackerRank data structures and algorithms parctise section in C++.